How to Snorkel

 - Do not dive below the water surface if you have a head cold.
 Congestion makes equalizing your ears very difficult.

-- Do not use snorkeling equipment as a tool to learn how to swim.
-Snorkeling is designed for those who can maintain a basic level of swimming.
+- Do not use snorkelling equipment as a tool to learn how to swim.
+Snorkelling is excellent for all who maintain a basic level of swimming.

-- Snorkel trips will have Crew members that are well trained and will be happy to give snorkel guides to people who have difficulty or no swimming ability.
+- Crew members are well trained and happy to give snorkel guides to people who are not confident in the water.